 Workers are paid in line with Australian workplace relations laws.
 Accommodation is paid for by workers but organised by employers and must meet agreed standards.
-Some pre-departure costs incurred by employers may be deducted from worker salaries (with worker's written agreement).
+Some predeparture costs incurred by employers may be deducted from worker salaries (with workers' written agreement).
 Employers must provide pastoral care and retain a duty of care for their workers.

-How do I recruit PALM workers?
+How do I recruit PALM scheme workers?

-Australian businesses can recruit workers directly once they have become an approved employer (AE).
-To become an AE, your business must meet eligibility criteria, including evidence that you have been unable to recruit Australian workers (labour market testing), a history of compliance with Australian workplace laws, and proven financial stability.
-Non-agricultural businesses (such as accommodation) are restricted to rural and regional postcodes.
+Australian businesses can recruit workers directly once they have become an approved PALM scheme employer.
+To become a PALM scheme employer, businesses must meet eligibility criteria, including evidence of being unable to recruit Australian workers (labour market testing), a history of compliance with Australian workplace laws, and proven financial stability.
+Nonagricultural businesses (such as accommodation) are restricted to rural and regional postcodes.

-An AE will also need to become a temporary activity sponsor through the Department of Home Affairs to be able to bring workers to Australia.
-Once all your documentation has been provided, it will take at least 3 months to process your application.
+Employers also need to become temporary activity sponsors through the Department of Home Affairs to be able to bring workers to Australia.
+Once all documentation has been provided, it will take at least 3 months to process applications to join the scheme.

-All AEs will need to sign up to the PALM scheme.
-Click here to start the process.
-You will be supported by the PALM scheme (enquiries@pacificlabourfacility.com.au) throughout the entire process.
+All approved employers will need to sign up through the application on the PALM scheme website, and will be supported by the Department of Employment and Workplace Relations (DEWR) throughout the process.